The Commissioner is committed to supporting active citizenship as part of his aim to build stronger more united communities.

 West Mercia is also seeing a growing number of community speed watch groups, to address local concerns about speeding – particularly in rural areas.
 These are supported by the police.
 For more information visit the Safer Roads Partnership website.

 West Mercia Police: Specials, volunteers and cadets.

 The police force offers a number of ways to help and engage with local communities.

 Special Constables play a vital role in helping to reinforce front line policing and the force has introduced a new streamlined recruitment process to get new volunteers trained and in post much faster.
 Along with the Special Constabulary, the police also offer a range of different volunteering opportunities including working with safer neighbourhood teams or the forensics department.

 West Mercia’s Police Cadets scheme has been a great success and is entirely funded by the PCC.
-It is open across the force area to 16 year olds and the programme lasts two years.
+It is open across the force area for 13-16 year olds and the programme lasts two years.
 Cadets learn discipline, friendship and new skills.
 A number of previous cadets have also gone on to become full police officers while many more have gone into other careers within public service.

 There are numerous groups across the West Mercia area specifically working in and around the voluntary sector.
 Their specific individual roles vary, but all are focused on the invaluable contributions that volunteers make every day in our communities.
 To see some of the voluntary opportunities available or find out more about some of the work done locally click the links below.
 The Commissioner also runs an Independent Custody Visitor programme, details for which are available here.